waveclaw/puppet-subscription_manager/README.md

 This uses the ssh service as the remove agent and does require configuration of both the user and ssh configuration.
 This is a topic well discussed [elsewhere](https://www.ssh.org).

+In Satellite 6.10.x and later, there is a 'Run Puppet Once' job.
+This uses the Remote Execution feature, typically SSH as a special user plus sudo to root.

 ### Terminology

 Due to various terminology differences between RHN Satellite, the upstream